Blog Series

 Named professionals write on topics matching their registered credentials.
 Author schema markup includes jobTitle, worksFor, and a sameAs property to an external verified profile.

-The top 5 UK law firms hold 60% of UK legal AI citations, yet 14 of the top 20 most-cited UK law firms are regional practices (Gregg King, 2026).
+A small number of large firms hold a large share of UK legal AI citations, yet many of the most-cited UK firms are regional practices.
 Specialists with one named partner covering one area of law create the focused attribution signal AI assigns high confidence to.
 We do not see team-attributed content with no credentials link in businesses appearing consistently in AI recommendations.

 What This Requires in Practice